 When Is the Best Time to Remodel?

-Clients often ask me if spring is the best time of the year to remodel their home.
-My answer is usually yes and no. The truth is, any time is the right time, as long as you’re prepared.
+Clients often ask me what time of the year is best to remodel their home.
+The truth is, any time is the right time, as long as you’re prepared.

 Certain times of the year are better than others for different phases of jobs as well as for cost-savings—although the two don’t necessarily coincide.
 Moreover, I can offer suggestions about the “ideal” guidelines to help keep your remodeling project on track from a cost and timing standpoint.